Hotmoka/hotmoka/README.md

     gamete: ee7a549a9419f6178efea6291121535efd71aa6c98233c89a4a0fae700a6efcc#0
     ...

-The Hotmoka node has been published at localhost:8080 Try for instance in a browser: http://localhost:8080/get/manifest
+The Hotmoka node has been published at ws://localhost:8001

-The owner of the key of the gamete can bind it to its address now: moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ --url url_of_this_node or moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
+The owner of the key of the gamete can bind it to its address now: moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ --uri uri_of_this_node or moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
     --reference ee7a549a9419f6178efea6291121535efd71aa6c98233c89a4a0fae700a6efcc#0